Accord Mortgages customer ratings

 Does Accord offer the best mortgage deals?

-Which? analysis has found that Accord offers more cheap mortgages than the average lender.
+Which? analysis has found that Accord offers fewer cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, while Accord Mortgages featured 18 times.
-(Data source: Moneyfacts.)
+The average lender made it into a table 15 times, but Accord Mortgages only appeared 8 times.
+(Data source: Moneyfacts)

 Interest rates on Accord Mortgages